echoCTF/echoCTF.RED/docs/DOCKER-COMPOSE.md

 sudo ip netns exec $pid ip route del default sudo ip netns exec $pid ip route add default via 10.0.160.1
 ```

+Make sure you configure the host dockerd daemon to have its API to listen tcp
+to the new `private` network.
+However since the network becomes available only
+after dockerd starts you will have to bind to _`0.0.0.0`_ (ie `-H tcp://0.0.0.0:2376`)

+Make sure you restrict connections to this port to `echoctfred_vpn/172.24.0.1` and `echoctfred_backend/172.24.0.2` containers only.

+More information about enabling docker  API https://success.docker.com/article/how-do-i-enable-the-remote-api-for-dockerd

 Login to the backend (http://localhost:8080/) and add a target with the following details